Human cells normally contain 23 pairs of chromosomes. One chromosome in each pair comes from your father, the other from your mother.

 Most of the time, Down syndrome isn't inherited.
 It's caused by a mistake in cell division during the development of the egg, sperm or embryo.

 Translocation Down syndrome is the only form of the disorder that can be passed from parent to child.
 However, only about 4 percent of children with Down syndrome have translocation.
-And only about half of these children inherited it from one of their parents.
+And only about one-third of these children inherited it from one of their parents.

 The chance of passing on the translocation depends on the sex of the parent who carries the rearranged chromosome 21: